These Multitasking Foods Build Your Bones, Cleanse Your Body, And Give You More Energy. Are You Eating Them?

 - Shepherd’s purse

-These are just some of the bone-healthy, delicious vegetables in this group, and they are all Foundation Foods in the Save Our Bones Program.
+These are just some of the bone-healthy, delicious vegetables in this group, and they are all Foundation Foods in the Osteoporosis Reversal Program.
 You’ll find a complete Foundation Foods chart in Chapter 9 of the Program, including many more cruciferous veggies.

 What Makes Cruciferous Vegetables So Good at Multitasking?